hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-healthcareservice-intro.md

 #### Relationship with national and international specifications
-- Conformant to xxx
-- Conformant to xxx

-No equivalent IPA HealthcareService profile.
+No equivalent IPA, IPS, or US Core profile.

 #### Profile specific implementation guidance